A Brief History

 I believe that the modern AMS offering will have core CRM functions, a rock solid membership module, flexible eCommerce capabilities, prebuilt member/customer self service components that can easily be plugged into your existing web site, and world-class integration capabilities for connecting to all your other applications.
 This CRM system will be the hub of your operations, but won’t be asked to do everything.

-I know, I’m biased since Cobalt Membership Dynamics is built on the Microsoft Dynamics 365 platform, but I also believe this to be true.
+I know, I’m biased since Cobalt Engagement Dynamics is built on the Microsoft Dynamics 365 platform, but I also believe this to be true.